Junqo-org/junqo-platform/docs/developer/ci_cd.md

 The workflow runs the following steps:

 1. Checkout the repository.
+2. Set up the environment variables.
+3. Generate SSL certificates.
-2. Start the docker compose services.
+4. Start the docker compose services.
-3. Check if the services are up and running.
+5. Check if the services are up and running.
-4. Stop the docker compose services.
+6. Stop the docker compose services.

 ### Front tests